 This measure should not be interpreted as a measure of recidivism.
 Accurately measuring recidivism requires information on all criminal acts committed by a young person, including acts that did not come to the attention of authorities and acts that did not result in a return to youth justice sentenced supervision.

 This measure should be considered in the context of other youth justice outcome indicators, as many factors are likely to influence youth offending patterns, including a young person’s family environment and social circumstances.
 In addition, as factors that give rise to offending vary from region to region, direct comparisons of rates should not be made in isolation from the broader social context of each region.

 A low rate of returns to sentenced youth justice supervision is desirable.

-Performance indicator data for Aboriginal and Torres Strait Islander people in this section are available in the data tables listed below.
+Performance indicator data for Aboriginal and Torres Strait Islander young people in this section is available in the data tables listed below.
 Further supporting information can be found in the 'Indicator results' tab and data tables.